Restore Your Bite, Improve Function

 For some patients, the implant and a temporary crown may be placed during the same appointment.
 The choice depends on bone strength and healing response.

-The dental implant procedure is usually carried out using local anaesthesia, which helps minimise discomfort during the appointment.
-Local anaesthesia numbs the implant site, so you may feel pressure or vibration, but not pain.
+The dental implant procedure is usually carried out using local anaesthesia, which is used to help manage discomfort during the appointment.
+Local anaesthesia numbs the implant site, so most patients feel pressure or vibration.
 Your dental professional can also discuss sedation options in advance if you are feeling anxious.

-After the implant is placed, it’s common to experience mild soreness, swelling, or bruising near the area.
+People can have different experiences after the procedure, and it’s common to experience mild soreness, swelling, or bruising near the area.
 These symptoms are generally managed with over-the-counter pain relief as advised by your dental professional.
-Discomfort related to healing may improve within two to five days, depending on the body’s response.
+Discomfort related to healing may improve within a few days, depending on the body’s response.

-At our dental implant clinic, your care team will provide clear instructions to support healing and reduce discomfort.
+At the clinic offering dental implants, your care team will provide clear instructions to support healing and reduce discomfort.

 Recovery time varies depending on your overall health, the number of implants placed, and whether bone grafting was needed.
 Here’s a general guide: